 To make your rugby watching trip to Fiji as awesome as possible, here are some tips to follow and things to remember:

 “Fiji Time” is a Real Thing

 Everywhere you go in Fiji, you will hear locals refer to “Fiji time.”
-Basically, Fijians don’t get in a hurry about anything and don’t worry about the clock.
-I had no idea just how serious they were about this until we got to the rugby stadium.
+Fijians don’t get in a hurry about anything.
+They just don’t worry about the clock.
+But I had no idea just how serious they were about this until we got to the rugby stadium.

 Get There Early

 Once you determine the actual start time of the match, get there at least an hour early.
 There are a couple reasons for this.

 First, if you have general admission tickets, seating will be on a first come, first serve basis and the local crowd arrives early.
 Getting there early will ensure you will have the best choice of seats.